-The directors ensure the Company, as part of Lloyds Banking Group plc, works toward achieving Lloyds Banking Group plc's customer ambitions by focusing on customer fair value and by treating customers fairly.
+The directors ensure the Company, as part of the Group, works toward achieving the Group's customer ambitions by focusing on customer fair value and by treating customers fairly.

 The Board meets on a regular basis and directors also regularly review customer behaviour, customer pricing and repayment of customer loans, to understand areas where improvements can be made.